 A master’s program teaches students advanced cybersecurity skills and will prepare them to deal with many different types of cybercrime.
 Master’s degree holders also earn a higher salary, on average.

-- A Master of Arts in National Security Studies
+- Program: Master of Science in Cybersecurity Studies (MS)

 Despite having a limited number of higher educational opportunities, West Virginia has a disproportionate number of certification courses, both online and campus-based.
 These certification programs can increase a student’s skills in a specific niche of cybersecurity.